JayabrataBasu/VeridicalDB/Readme.md

 INNER JOIN orders o ON u.id = o.user_id
 WHERE o.status = 'completed';

+-- Views
+CREATE VIEW active_users AS
+SELECT id, name, email FROM users WHERE active = true;

+SELECT * FROM active_users WHERE name LIKE 'A%';
+CREATE OR REPLACE VIEW user_summary AS
+SELECT name, COUNT(*) as order_count
+FROM users u LEFT JOIN orders o ON u.id = o.user_id GROUP BY u.id, u.name;

 -- CTEs and window functions
 WITH user_stats AS (
     SELECT